464squad/FoodAssistants_LogisticsService/readme.md

 ## Retrieving the Data

 We have created an API that returns the necessary data from the Submissions team.
-In order to retrieve the data from submission team, [Click here](../readLogistics), if you haven't entered the route already.
+To retrieve the data from the submission team, [Click here](../readLogistics), if you haven't entered the route already.

 ## Posting new data
+So, you have successfully retrieved data that already exists within the database.
+Now it is time to add new data, which we received from the Submission team.
+There exists two app route which makes posting new data easy.
+By adding, /handle-submission, we can add new data to the database...
+Also, ../lang, we are also able to create new data...

 ## Updating existing data
+Data to be entered...

 ## Deleting an entry